-If it is satisfactory, your mark for the plan will be the same as for the project report.
-If not, you'll be asked to prepare a revised version.
+If it's submitted on time, your mark for the plan will be the same as for the project report.
 If it's late, you lose 10% per day.
 If you don't hand it in, you get zero for this component.
+If it's not satisfactory, we'll ask you to prepare a revised version, and you'll receive the same marks.